abapPM/tools.abappm.com/README.md

 $BRANCH        = Branch name prefixed with '-' (optional, 'master' by default)
 $PATH          = Path to ABAP file with version constant
 $CONSTANT_NAME = Name of the constant that contains the version (optional, 'version' by default)

+All #-symbols in the URL have to be encoded with %23.
 ```

 Examples: